 All Israel

-Israeli strikes on Iran leave Tehran ‘alarmed’ after severe damage inflicted to ballistic missile factories and air defenses
+Israeli strikes on Iran leave Tehran ‘alarmed’ after severe damage to ballistic missile factories, air defense systems

-Strikes significantly weaken Iranian air defenses, leave critical sites vulnerable to further targeting
+Strikes significantly weaken Iranian air defenses, leaves critical sites vulnerable to further targeting

 An Israeli Air Force jet during a retaliatory operation against Iran, October 26, 2024.
 (Photo: IDF)

-Following Israel’s retaliatory strikes on Iranian targets over the weekend, analysts are attempting to ascertain the level of impact on Iran’s military capabilities.
+Following Israel’s retaliatory strikes on Iranian targets on Saturday morning, analysts are attempting to ascertain the level of impact on Iran’s military capabilities.

-According to assessments from several news sites, and analysis of satellite images, Israel’s strike primarily targeted air defense systems designed to protect critical oil infrastructure, ballistic missile manufacturing sites, as well as several military targets, including the secretive Parchin base near Tehran.
+According to assessments from multiple news sites and satellite image analysis, Israel’s strike primarily targeted air defense systems protecting critical oil infrastructure, ballistic missile production sites, and several military targets, including the secretive Parchin base near Tehran.

-The Israeli strikes have caused “deep alarm” in the Iranian regime, according to a report in the New York Times.
+The Israeli strikes have caused “deep alarm” across the Iranian regime, according to a report in the New York Times.

-While the Israeli strikes appear to be precisely targeted, and relatively minor in terms of visible damages, the anonymous Iranian officials told the Times that the destruction of critical air defense systems has left critical energy and economic sites vulnerable to a follow up attack should Iran choose to respond to the Israeli strikes.
+While the Israeli strikes appear to be precisely targeted, and relatively minor in terms of visible damages, anonymous Iranian officials told the NYT that the destruction to air defense systems has left critical energy and economic sites vulnerable to a follow-up attack should Iran choose to respond to the Israeli strikes.

-Hamid Hosseini, an expert on Iran’s oil and gas industry, told the Times, “Israel is sending a clear message to us.”
+Hamid Hosseini, an expert on Iran’s oil and gas industry, told the NYT, “Israel is sending a clear message to us.”

 “This can have very serious economic consequences for Iran, and now that we understand the stakes we need to act wise and not continue the tensions,” he continued.

-While Israel appears to have honored the request of U.S. President Joe Biden not to strike Iran’s oil or nuclear facilities directly, by taking out the air defense systems guarding these facilities, the Jewish state is indicating that those sites could be targets in a future strike.
+While Israel seems to have respected U.S. President Joe Biden’s request not to directly strike Iran’s oil or nuclear facilities, by disabling the air defense systems protecting these sites, Israel signals that they could be targeted in future operations.

-Iran’s military acknowledged that Israel’s strikes targeted radar air defense systems in Khuzestan, Ilam and Tehran, but said the attacks caused little damage.
+Iran’s military acknowledged that the IDF strikes targeted radar air defense systems in Khuzestan, Ilam and Tehran, but claimed they caused minimal damage.

-A report in Reuters, based on analysis of commercial satellite imagery, claimed that Israel hit facilities used to mix solid fuel for ballistic missiles in Khojir, a missile production site near the capital of Tehran.
+A report in Reuters, based on an analysis of commercial satellite imagery, claimed that struck facilities used to mix solid fuel for ballistic missiles in Khojir, a missile production site near the capital of Tehran.

-Eveleth told Reuters that the strike on Khojir, while a limited operation, appears to have landed a significant blow to Iran’s ability to produce solid fuel for ballistic missiles.
+Eveleth told Reuters that the strike on Khojir, while a limited operation, landed a significant blow to Iran’s ability to produce solid fuel for ballistic missiles.

 "Israel says they targeted buildings housing solid-fuel mixers," Eveleth told Reuters.
 "These industrial mixers are hard to make and export-controlled.
 Iran imported many over the years at great expense, and will likely have a hard time replacing them.”

-“The strikes appear to be highly accurate,” Eveleth stated.
-Reports said that at least 12 planetary mixers used to mix the solid fuel for Iran’s ballistic missiles had been struck.
+“The strikes appear to be highly accurate,” he stated.
+According to reports, at least 12 planetary mixers used to mix the solid fuel for Iran’s ballistic missiles had been struck.

 Saudi newspaper Elaph claimed the mixers were used to create fuel for the Khaybar and Qassem ballistic missiles used to attack Israel at the beginning of October.
-It claimed that Iran would need at least two years to replace the mixers and resume manufacturing the solid fuel.
+Elaph claimed Iran would need at least two years to replace the mixers and resume manufacturing the solid fuel.

-U.S. Secretary of Defense Lloyd Austin, in a phone call with Defense Minister Yoav Gallant said that “Iran should not make the mistake of responding to Israel's strikes, which should mark the end of this exchange.”
+U.S. Secretary of Defense Lloyd Austin, in a phone call with Israeli Defense Minister Yoav Gallant, said, “Iran should not make the mistake of responding to Israel's strikes, which should mark the end of this exchange.”

 However, Iran said it reserves the right to retaliate, claiming that four Iranian soldiers were killed in the strikes.

-Iranian Foreign Minister Abbas Araghch, posted to X, saying, “We strongly condemn the criminal attack on Iranian military centers as a violation of international law and the UN Charter.
+In a post on 𝕏, Iranian Foreign Minister Abbas Araghchi wrote: “We strongly condemn the criminal attack on Iranian military centers as a violation of international law and the UN Charter.
 Four of our Army heroes sacrificed their lives in defeating this reckless and cowardly assault.”

-He said that Iran has the right to retaliate and called on the world to “unite against this common threat to international peace & security.”
+Araghchi said Iran has the right to retaliate and called on the world to “unite against this common threat to international peace & security.”

 The All Israel News Staff is a team of journalists in Israel.